Country Store Corridor

 Peers Store is a historic, national treasure built for the arrival of the KATY Railroad in 1896.

-The 100+ year old Treloar Mercantile Building was built for the arrival of the KATY Railroad in 1896.
+The over 100-year-old Treloar Mercantile Building was built for the arrival of the KATY Railroad in 1896.

 In Treloar, you’ll find Missouri’s largest ear of corn next to the Treloar Mercantile Building and a 100-year-old grain elevator that held thousands of bushels of corn before it was shipped out on the KATY.
 Located in southern Warren County on Route 94, south of Warrenton.